bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 **summary**         string   A brief description of the bug being filed.
 **version**         string   A version of the product above; the version the
                              bug was found in.
-description         string   (defaulted) The initial description for this bug.
+description         string   (defaulted) The description (initial comment) of the
+                             bug.
 Some Bugzilla installations require this to not be blank. op_sys              string   (defaulted) The operating system the bug was discovered on. platform            string   (defaulted) What type of hardware the bug was